Awge12/Awge12/README.md

 - 👋 Hi, I’m @Awge12
-- 👀 I’m interested in Lua, and more
+- 👀 I’m interested in Lua, Go, And More
-- 🌱 I’m currently learning Lua
+- 🌱 I’m currently learning Go
-- Im Working On A Fivem Called KMGRZ (KMG RedZone) Come and join the discord https://discord.gg/kmgrz

 <!---
 Awge12/Awge12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.